My Note before you read this review:

 Shristi Omer out of everyone did the worst job.
 She was like that virtual assistant I come across that knows nothing about the business they are in.

-I think I was assigned the worst team of all.
+I think I was assigned to the worst team of all.
 Keep in mind, Mr. Rohit – this gentleman is assigned to you up until the 5,999 INR membership plan.
 You’re not getting anything better by paying more money.

 They’ve got to have a feedback system in place in order to know if people are getting proper responses, satisfactory results from their membership.